PandaTechAM/be-lib-efcore-audit-base/Readme.md

 }
 ```

-By inheriting from AuditEntityBase, Product automatically gains auditing properties
+By inheriting from `AuditEntityBase`, Product automatically gains auditing properties
 like `CreatedAt`, `CreatedByUserId`, `UpdatedAt`, `UpdatedByUserId`, `Deleted` and `Version`.

 ### Using `MarkAsUpdated` and `MarkAsDeleted`: